sis750/02-programming/rprogramming.md

 ## Pipes

-Pipes are awesome and *totally* intuitive… once you understand them.
+Pipes are awesome… once you understand them.
 The base R pipe, `|>` and `magrittr` pipe, `%>%`, push the output from one code segment forward as the first input for another code segment.
 It saves you from creating and tracking loads of intermediate objects.
 Compare:

 ``` r
 # with pipes